JeffKnowlesJr/obsidian-link-plugin/docs/ARCHITECTURE.md

-# Architecture Overview - Obsidian Link Plugin
+# Architecture Overview - DateFolders for DailyNotes Plugin

-A comprehensive technical overview of the Obsidian Link Plugin's architecture, algorithms, and system design.
+A comprehensive technical overview of the DateFolders for DailyNotes plugin's architecture, algorithms, and system design.

 ## 📖 Table of Contents